Do You Need A Tune For a Blow Off Valve?

 Institute a cold air intake

-Cold air intakes and short ram intakes replace OEM airboxes with a faster, more direct path for airflow into the engine.
-Unfortunately, even on systems installed for factory-style recirculation, a significant increase in blow-off valve discharge noise is an adverse effect of this direct airflow route.
+Cold air and short ram intakes replace OEM airboxes with a faster, more direct engine airflow path.
+Unfortunately, this direct airflow channel increases blow-off valve discharge noise even on factory-style recirculation systems.

 Any blow-off valve vented to the air will produce a more noticeable sound, but there are drawbacks.
 Consider installing an intake system for the most refined balance of sound and drivability.
 More power and loudness can be yours at a reasonable price.